pvigier/pvigier.github.io-jekyll/_posts/2018-02-15-non-empty-destructors.md

 <!--more-->

-# First solution: rule of three
+# First Solution: Rule of Three

 Firstly, this rule has nothing to do with Star Wars' [Rule of two](http://starwars.wikia.com/wiki/Rule_of_Two).